palantir/policy-bot/README.md

 You must set at least one of the `disapproval.requires` fields to enable disapproval.
 Without setting one of these fields, GitHub reviews that request changes have no effect on the `policy-bot` status.

+#### Interactions with GitHub Reviews

+GitHub Reviews allow a user to dismiss the last review they left, causing it to no longer count towards an approval or disapproval.
+When this happens `policy-bot` will use the review before the dismissed review when evaluation rules.
+For example, if a user leaves an approval review follows up with a request changes review, `policy-bot` will use the request changes review when evaluating rules.
+However, if the user then dimisses their request changes review, `policy-bot` will instead use the initial approval review in evaluating any rules

 #### `or`, `and`, and `if` (Rule Predicates)